launchdarkly/integration-framework/integrations/generic-trigger/README.md

 # Generic trigger

-This integration allows for *any* tool with outbound webhook capabilities to utilize LaunchDarkly's triggers functionality.
-See https://docs.launchdarkly.com/home/feature-workflows/triggers#creating-a-new-flag-trigger for more information.
+This integration allows *any* tool with outbound webhook capabilities to use LaunchDarkly's flag triggers feature.

+To learn more, read [Creating a new flag trigger](https://docs.launchdarkly.com/home/feature-workflows/triggers#creating-a-new-flag-trigger).